fgindraud/pdftalk/Readme.md

 Navigation is standard (`→` `←` `space` `home` `end` keys).
 The timer can be paused/resumed with `p`, and resetted with `r`.

+A summary of slides timing can ge written to a file after the presentation using `t`.
+For each visited slides, it indicates when the slide was first reached, and the cumulated time spent on the slide.

 The presenter window can show text annotations.
 It follows the **old** pdfpc model: a text file named `<pdf_file_name>.pdfpc` in the same directory as the pdf file.
 The text file can easily be generated using the [pdfpc-latex-notes](https://github.com/cebe/pdfpc-latex-notes) package.